Lash Extension Safety and Aftercare Product Sourcing Guide for Product Specs

 To maintain the highest level of B2B authority, this article references the following peer-reviewed sources:

-1. National Institutes of Health (PubMed): “The Role of Demodex Mites in Blepharitis.”
+National Institutes of Health (PubMed): “The Role of Demodex Mites in Blepharitis.”

 Managing eyelash extension mites is a non-negotiable skill for the modern lash professional.
-By identifying eyelash mite symptoms and prevention early, implementing strict salon hygiene protocols for lash artists, and sourcing the right professional lash cleanser wholesale supplies, you protect your business from liability while increasing your profit margins.
+By identifying eyelash mite symptoms and prevention early, implementing strict salon hygiene protocols for lash artists, and sourcing the right professional lash cleanser wholesale supplies, you protect your business from risk while increasing your profit margins.

 A clean lash line is a profitable lash line.
 Audit your hygiene protocols today and ensure your team is equipped to provide the safest, highest-quality service in the industry.